 What steps should mobility professionals take now to prepare for the revised directive?

 While details will become clearer towards July, there are three things mobility professionals can do now:

-- Analyze current risk and level of compliance.
+- Analyse current risk and level of compliance.
 Look at your company’s data to understand its current standing and revise your posting contracts.
 Determine how many posted workers your company has in the EU, which host countries they’re in, and how compliant you are against current regulations in each EU member country, both in terms of registration and in terms and conditions for employment.
-For instance, if you have long term postings, consider how the new directive will impact your employee packages, liabilities, etc. This exercise might inspire you to reconsider your business models for posted workers.
+For instance, if you have long term postings, consider how the new directive will affect your employee packages, liabilities, etc. This exercise might inspire you to reconsider your business models for posted workers.

 - Engage decision makers and stakeholders.
-Work with your company’s decision makers to assess your mobility strategies, business needs and any identified risks, as well as to ensure processes and systems are in place to comply with registration and labor law requirements.
+Work with your company’s decision makers to assess your mobility strategies, business needs and any identified risks, as well as to ensure processes and systems are in place to comply with registration and labour law requirements.
 Plus, determine who at the company is responsible for managing the processes and requirements associated with the directive.
 It may be a team or it may be an individual.

 - Understand host country definitions.
-Gray areas will remain with the revised directive.
-For example, business travelers who are in an EU country exclusively for meetings and conferences typically aren’t considered posted workers.
-However, some EU countries have flagged such business travelers as potential posted workers.
+Grey areas will remain with the revised directive.
+For example, business travellers who are in an EU country exclusively for meetings and conferences typically aren’t considered posted workers.
+However, some EU countries have flagged such business travellers as potential posted workers.
 To avoid financial and reputational risks, understand the local laws and definitions of host countries and align your company’s practices accordingly.
 When in doubt, it’s always better to register your employees who may travel to an EU country and pull back once you have a better understanding of how the host country defines a posted worker.